Click for Santo Domingo, Dominican Republic Forecast

 Custom Search

-Dominican Republic Travel and Flight Information, Weather and Help
+Dominican Republic Travel, Fees, Flight Information, Weather and Help

 When you travel there are some things you should know.
 There are many different requirements that I do not know or that could change at any time.
 Please check your Embassy web site for more detailed information.
 This is just a basic outline.
 Please check our Helps and Puddles pages for more detailed information on surviving your visit in Dominican Republic.

-When you get to Dominican Republic they do require you to pay for a tourist card (you can also get one in advance but there is really no reason to do so).
-This is to be paid in US Dollars.
-A tourist card is good for up to 60 days.
-If you want to stay longer you can visit Migration Department in Santo Domingo and pay for an extension or pay the extra fees when you leave at the airport (from $30usd for a month and up).
+When you get to Dominican Republic they do require people from most countries to pay for a tourist card (you can also get one in advance but there is really no reason to do so).
+A tourist card costs US$10 or EUR10 (7-2012) and must be paid in cash.
+A tourist card is good for up to 30 days.
+If you want to stay longer you can visit Migration Department in Santo Domingo and pay for an extension or pay the extra exit fees which went up drastically on October 2014.

 All non-resident travelers need to have a round trip ticket as proof of their departure.